nunomourinho/forensicVmAutopsyUserManual/docs/glossary.rst

       RAM (Random Access Memory) usage and availability, tracked by Netdata.

    Memory Dump
-      The recorded state of the working memory of a computer program at a specific time.

-   Memory Dump
-      Tools to engage with the active memory data of the forensic virtual machine.

-   Memory Dump
-      A snapshot of the content of computer memory.
-Used in forensic analysis to review the state of the system at a particular time.
+      A snapshot or the recorded state of the working memory (RAM) of a computer program or system at a specific time.
+Used in forensic analysis to review the state of the system and includes tools to engage with the active memory data of the forensic virtual machine.

-   Memory Dump
-      Refers to the process of capturing the content of a computer’s memory (RAM) at a specific moment in time.

    Meterpreter
       A type of payload in the Metasploit framework that provides an investigator with a command line interface to the targeted system.
 In the context, its deployment is considered as potential evidence.